Out on a Wet Meadow

 Although the flowers of Robbins Ragwort appear very similar to other ragwort species, its later bloom time and much longer basal leaves are distinctive features that help me to identify it.

 I'm sure that Dan must have been at least a little disappointed not to have found the Tubercled Orchids in more photogenic bloom, but at least now he knows how to get to where they grow in such abundance, if he wants to come back for better photos.
-We didn't linger much longer at Putty Pond, for there was another site where we hoped to find another orchid, The Pad-leaved Orchid (Platanthera macrophylla), and that site happened to be on our way home.
+We didn't linger much longer at this site, for there was another site where we hoped to find another orchid, the Pad-leaved Orchid (Platanthera macrophylla), and that site happened to be on our way home.

 On the Trail Through the Woods